Monday, February 9, 2009

 La Belle et la Bête (1946) with Josette Day and Jean Marais.
 Filled with imperfection yet it has a way of burrowing itself deep into your mind.
 Once you've seen it, you'll never forget it.

-So instead why not be the instigator?
-Why not create a no pressure environment to meet new people and celebrate all things romantic?
-The formula... a Valentines Day (or night) Movie Mixer.
+The formula for VDay... a Valentines Day (or night) Movie Mixer.
 The theme is romantic movies of course and the only fee for attending is each person has to bring a friend with them (or a pillow case filled with chocolate).
 This is how the mixing starts.
 Best of all since you will be showing movies at your party you're not forcing guests to make endless conversation.
 Something that can really take the edge off if you or your friends are shy.

 As I was pondering a list of some of my favorite movies to show to a general audience it dawned on me that they were all old, somewhat obscure and French.
 How odd but this in itself could help with party decorations, what sort of favors to hand out and nosh to serve.
 For my very own VDay cinéma feature I would screen along with La Belle et la Bête these two films: